anupabenny/JPMorgan_test/ops-interview.md

 Cons-

-- A Kuberntes cluster needs to be maintained ( upgrade of K8s internal components)
+- Difficult to manage backend Kubernetes cluster( upgrade of K8s internal components)
-- Certificates needs to be validated and renewed
+- Self Signed and CA certificates needs to be validated and renewed